What to do when your product backlog becomes overwhelming

 Common mistakes with product backlog management

-A product backlog is a necessity, but occasionally, product backlog management is so poor that teams can start to ignore the backlog.
+A product backlog is a necessity, but occasionally, product backlog management is so poor that work gets delayed, the wrong tasks are prioritized, and teams can even start to ignore the backlog altogether.
 That’s a massive issue that halts the systematic progression and natural evolution of a product.

-Take a look at the common mistakes that lead to product backlog chaos.
+Take a look at the common product backlog management mistakes that lead to product backlog chaos.

 Unclear prioritization